icons8/lunacy-docs/docs/tools.md

 ![Adding an artboard](public/tool-addatrboard.png)

 <div class="callout callout--info">
-    <p><strong>Tip:</strong> If there are already some objects on the canvas and you decide to put them on an artboard, just drag the artboard tool over these objects.</p>
+    <p><strong>Tip:</strong> If there are already some layers on the canvas and you decide to put them on an artboard, just drag the artboard tool over these layers.</p>
     <p>For more tips and tricks, click <a href="https://docs.icons8.com/tips/" target="_blank">here</a>.</p>
 </div>